 Microsoft HPC Pack 2008 R2 Service Pack 2 (SP2) improves the performance and stability of HPC Pack 2008 R2-based clusters, and adds the following functionality:

-Windows Azure integration
+Microsoft Azure integration

-Add Windows Azure Virtual Machine roles to the cluster.
+Add Microsoft Azure Virtual Machine roles to the cluster.
 As Microsoft HPC Pack 2008 R2 Service Pack 1 (SP1) introduced the ability to add Azure Worker nodes to the cluster, SP2 introduces the ability to add Azure Virtual Machine nodes.
 Azure Virtual Machine nodes support a wider range of applications and runtimes than Azure Worker nodes do.
 For example, applications that require long-running or complex installation are large, have many dependencies, or require manual interaction in the installation might not be suitable for worker nodes.
 With Azure Virtual Machine nodes, you can build a virtual hard disk (VHD) that includes an operating system and installed applications, save the VHD to the cloud, and then use the VHD to deploy Azure Virtual Machine nodes to the cluster.

 Run Message Passing Interface (MPI) jobs on Azure node.
 SP2 includes support for running MPI jobs on Azure nodes.
 This lets you provision computing resources on demand for MPI jobs.
 The MPI features are installed on both worker and virtual machine Azure nodes.